apache/rocketmq-site/docs/09-英文/02-Producer/05message1.md

 }
 ```

-One-way mode calls to the sendOneway() method do not have any waiting or processing for the returned results.
+One-way mode will call the sendOneway() method, which does not wait or process the returned result.